tuftsdatalab/tuftsWorkshops/docs/2024_workshops/cas12aAlphaFold2_sp24/01_Run_AlphaFold2_CLI.md

-> [!NOTE]
-> This material is currently under development.
-Check back later for updates.
-> To run AlphaFold2, use the Open OnDemand app for now.

 # Run AlphaFold2 on Tufts HPC with Command Line Interface (CLI)
 This tutorial will guide the reader through the process of running AlphaFold2 on the Tufts High Performance Computing (HPC) system using the command line interface.